Revisiting a non-parametric reconstruction of the deceleration parameter from combined background and the growth rate data: Introduction

-The present work is close to the work in \citeauthor{bilicki, xia} and \citeauthor{lin}, with some difference from each of them either in the data sets or in the details of the method.
-The results obtained in the present work clearly shows that in the recent past close to $z=2$, another stint of acceleration is well allowed in the $3\sigma$ confidence level.
-The deceleration preceding the present acceleration might well have been a transient phenomenon.
-Use of any prior for $H_0$ does not make any qualitative difference in this respect.
-Even the supernova dataset alone also indicates that.
-This feature had been indicated in some of the cases in \citeauthor{bilicki, lin} and \citeauthor{xia}.
-However, this is a possibility and a decelerated expansion beyond $z_{transition}$ (where $z_{transition}$ is the redshift when the universe enters into the presently accelerated phase), is not ruled out in $3\sigma$ albeit not necessarily in $1\sigma$.
-We shall compare our method and results with the literature in the final section.
+Results obtained in the present work clearly show that the standard $\Lambda$CDM model is well consistent at the 2$\sigma$ level in the domain of all the reconstructions.
+The reconstructed $q$ from the background data shows the possibility of a negative dip at higher redshift values.
+Thus, the deceleration preceding the present acceleration might have been a transient phenomena.
+However, this behaviour may be statistically not too significant as a positive $q$ is comfortably included at the $1\sigma$ confidence level.
+The use of any prior measurement for $H_0$, and the spatial curvature density parameter $\Omega_{k,0}$ does not make any qualitative difference in this regard.
+The matter density parameter $\Omega_{m,0}$ is observed to have a strong influence on the reconstruction from the growth rate data.
+We shall compare our method and the results obtained with those of the existing literature in the final section.
 This comparison can also be used as an inventory of results.

 The paper is organized as follows.
-The next section deals with the kinematical parameters that we shall be dealing with.
-Section 3 describes the Gaussian Process in some detail.
-In section 4 we introduce the datasets that are utilized in the work.
-Section 5 takes care of the actual reconstruction and in the last section we discuss the results and make some concluding remarks.
+The following section introduces the theoretical framework for the cosmological parameters that we shall be dealing with.
+In section 3, the observational datasets have been briefly reviewed.
+Section 4 describes the methodology adopted.
+Reconstruction using different combinations of the background datasets is presented in section 5.
+Reconstruction with the growth rate data is presented in section 6.
+We conclude the manuscript in section 7 with an overall discussion about the results.